miguelangeltorresfp/personal-website/README.md

 # Personal Website
-My own personal website used to showcase my portfolio and other neat things.
+My [personal website](https://www.robertcooper.me/) used to showcase my portfolio of projects, blog posts, and some other random things.
 The site is hosted on Digital Ocean and uses a Node backend.

 ## Local Development
 To develop the application locally, first clone the repository.